 Where to Go… To See Animals Up Close

 Make friends with a wide variety of rare breed animals at Church Farm in Stow Baldolph this season.
 Meet horses, sheep, goats, pigs, donkeys, and more!
 Explore the petting areas and learn about each breed during an Animals Encounters session.
-There are many opportunities to meet litters of piglets, baby goats and new-born lambs.

 Explore the ten spectacular aquarium zones at Hunstanton’s SEALIFE Centre.
 With a wide variety of exhibits and wonderful species in each zone, you are in for a treat at this fun-filled marine aquarium.
 Get close with snakes, lizards and curious critters from the jungle or have a close encounter with the cheeky Humboldt penguins at Penguin Beach.
 With immersive tank displays, interactive themed zones and thousands of marvellous creatures, a mesmerising unwater world awaits you at this coastal treasure.

-For an all-round farm experience, take a trip down to Snettisham Park and get involved in many hands-on exciting activities and adventures this Summer season.
+For an all-round farm experience, take a trip down to Snettisham Park and get involved in many hands-on exciting activities and adventures this Autumn.
 From collecting and grading the eggs from the Rhode Island Reds to venturing on a 45 minute deer safari, there is a wide selection of agricultural activities for you and your family to enjoy!

 Where to Go… For Unique Shopping Experiences